 The daily dose seems to be min 4g/day and up to 30g/day.
 Yet 4g to 8g/day seems the most common dose used by Dr. Alberto.

-It has been claimed to be completely safe.
+It has been found to be completely safe.
 A few more references on the safety subject can be found here.
 It is recommend to be combined with juices or meals (as powder or capsules).
 Some people are taking it with antacids like omeprazole to reduce the GI side effects.

 Start with 500mg 3x/day and move up to the target dose of for example 10g/day.